pgollakota/shutupandship/articles/closures/index.rst

 ===================

 .. meta::
-   :description: Python closures explained!
-A closure is a function object that remembers values in enclosing scopes regardless of whether those scopes are still present in memory.
+   :description: A closure is a function object that remembers values in enclosing scopes regardless of whether those scopes are still present in memory.
+This article explains what closures in Python.
-   :keywords: plaintext, markup language
+   :keywords: closures, python

-.. index:: closures, tutorial
+.. index:: closures

 **A CLOSURE is a function object that remembers values in enclosing scopes regardless of whether those scopes are still present in memory** [#f1]_.
 If you have ever written a function that returned another function, you probably may have used closures even without knowing about them.